·Use case

 02Where the structural properties matter

-Three scenarios where the receipt’s shape changes the case.
+Three scenarios where the proof’s shape changes the case.

 Privileged or trade-secret material.
-Manifest mode lets the operator never see the underlying documents — the customer hashes each item locally, sends only the leaf hashes, and discloses one item at a time later by sharing the inclusion path.
+Manifest-backed proofs let the operator never see the underlying documents — the customer hashes each item locally, sends only the leaf hashes, and discloses one item at a time later by sharing the inclusion path.
 Sealed-mode anchors take the same shape one step further: the operator never sees the canonical document either, only the commitment to a salted hash.
 For privileged communications, expert work product, or trade-secret evidence, the structural property is that no Satsignal staff is in a position to be a third-party witness, voluntary or compelled, to the document’s content.

 The chain itself is operated by independent miners with no relationship to Satsignal.
 The security posture page covers what the operator keeps and what it doesn’t; the privacy page sets out the retention windows by mode and what the operator can and cannot produce in response to legal process.